Reference Guide#

 Common Result Code Recommendations#

-The following table shows the most common result codes seen while using Global Email, and our recommendations for how to interpret them.
+The following table shows the most common result codes seen while using Global Email and our recommendations for how to interpret them.
+The codes are ordered by priority – meaning you should filter for and handle the codes higher on the list before those lower down.

 Code